 If you (or a loved one) have cancer and have had to evacuate your home or treatment center, or if your treatment plan has been changed due to a recent natural disaster, you may have trouble getting the cancer care you need.
-The following questions and answers may help you figure out what you need to do to get your treatment back on schedule.
+These questions and answers can help you figure out what you need to do and how to take care of yourself.

 Q. What do I need to do first?

-A: If you are in a temporary shelter and there are health care professionals on site, make sure you meet with them right away.
+A: If you’re in a temporary shelter and there are health care professionals on site, meet with them right away.
 Let them know that you have been getting cancer treatment and that you need to be put in contact with a doctor or hospital as soon as possible.
 If you will need a ride to the doctor or hospital, be sure to let them know this, too.

-If there are no health care professionals at the temporary shelter or housing, ask the shelter director, landlord, or person you are staying with to help put you in touch with a local hospital, or call the American Cancer Society and we will help you.
+If there are no health care professionals at the temporary shelter or housing, ask the shelter director, landlord, or person you’re staying with to help put you in touch with a local hospital, or call the American Cancer Society and we will help you.
 Our number is 1-800-227-2345.
-If 1-800 numbers are not working because of problems caused by the disaster, look up your local American Cancer Society office number in the phone book.
+If 1-800 numbers aren’t working, look up the local American Cancer Society office number.

 Q. What should I do if I have an emergency?

 A: Get treatment at the nearest emergency room, especially if you have:

 - A fever of 101º F or higher taken by mouth, or a temperature of 100.4º F if it lasts more than an hour